 Baghouse filtration systems are large-scale dust collectors integral to industrial or manufacturing environments that generate dust, fine particles, or any type of airborne particulate matter during the course of production.
 A properly functioning baghouse system will effectively remove dust and airborne particles from the air or process gas stream.
 With proper monitoring and maintenance, the system can operate efficiently for years.

-The key to ensuring that the filtration system is operating efficiently is to regularly check the baghouse differential pressure readings.
-Understanding baghouse differential pressure—what it is and how to measure it, and the different types of instruments and gauges needed to read it—is fundamental to the system running at optimal pressure at all times.
+The key to ensuring that the filtration system is operating efficiently is to check the baghouse differential pressure readings regularly.
+Understanding baghouse differential pressure—what it is and how to measure it, and the different types of instruments and gauges needed to read it—is fundamental to the system running at optimal pressure.

-In physics, pressure is a type of exerted force found in the natural world.
-A good example is the air pressure which occurs across the surface of the earth.
-Differences exerted by mechanical or thermal means in the atmosphere can cause the pressure to rise or fall, create wind, a thunderstorm or a bright sunny sky.
+In physics, pressure is a exerted force found in the natural world.
+A good example is the air pressure that occurs across the surface of the earth.
+Differences exerted by mechanical or thermal means in the atmosphere can cause the pressure to rise or fall, and create wind, a thunderstorm, or a bright sunny sky.

 Differential pressure (dP), as the name suggests, is the difference in the pressure measurements between two points in a system.
 In baghouse systems, that measurement is the difference in the air pressure from one side of the filter media to the other.
-Whenever air moves through those filters, it creates resistance between the dirty side of a filter and the clean side of a filter.
-The greater the dust accumulation on the filter, the higher the resistance will be for the air flowing through the system.
+Whenever air moves through those filters, it creates resistance between the dirty side of a filter and the clean side.
+The greater the dust accumulation on the filter, the higher the resistance for the air flowing through the system.

 Differential pressure is measured by subtracting the difference in pressure readings between the lower, clean air pressure from the higher, dirty air pressure.
 The measurement of the dP between the two is expressed in “inches of water gauge (in. w.g.).”
-If the readings are above or below normal, it’s an indication that the system is not functioning efficiently.
+If the readings are above or below normal, it indicates that the system is not functioning efficiently.

 Differential pressure transmitters are used to measure pressure drop across a baghouse.
-A transmitter’s pressure measurement serves to indicate how clogged a filter may be.
+A transmitter’s pressure measurement indicates how clogged a filter may be.
 When the transmitter signal reaches a certain value, a control system triggers the cleaning system.

 Contact the Experts at CPE Filters

-At CPE Filters we understand the increasing demands placed on your business for air pollution control and material handling.
-That’s why companies rely on CPE Filters’ innovative approach to providing high-quality, maintenance-friendly system solutions year after year.
+At CPE Filters, we understand the increasing demands placed on your business for air pollution control and material handling.
+That’s why companies rely on CPE Filters’ innovative approach to providing high-quality, maintenance-friendly system solutions.
 Contact us today for all of your dust collection needs.